firehawkvfx/firehawk/README.md

 ## Acquire SSH Certificates (Automated)

-This workflow is currently tested on MacOS it should also be supported on Linux but is unverified.
+This workflow is currently tested on MacOS is also supported on Linux.

 When the vault-ssh module is applied by Terraform, it automatically signs the Cloud9 user's SSH key.
 It also retrieves your remote onsite user's public key from an SSM parameter which you will have already set on the cloudformation parameter template.
 It signs it and stores the public certificate as an SSM parameter value.
 This can be retrieved with AWS credentials and configure for your onsite host.